mennat1/ostepHW/Ch5/README.md

 closes standard output (STDOUT FILENO).
 What happens if the child calls printf() to print some output after closing the descriptor?

-8.*** Write a program that creates two children, and connects the stan- dard output of one to the standard input of the other, using the pipe() system call.
+8. ***Write a program that creates two children, and connects the stan- dard output of one to the standard input of the other, using the pipe() system call.